 Media is converted to ProRes 422 before ingest.
 Secondary source audio is synched with the primary footage.

-The Trim Editing team organises and tags the media, chooses selects, creates a rough cut and performs basic sound design.
+The Trim Editing team organizes and tags the media, chooses selects, creates a rough cut, and performs basic sound design.

 This is an iterative process with clients in which edits are refined with constant feedback from the director and/or client.

-Projects are then sent to specialised post-production facilities for final sound mixing, visual effects and colour grading.
+Projects are then sent to specialized post-production facilities for final sound mixing, visual effects, and color grading.

 Sound is sent as an AAF for finishing in Pro Tools using the third-party application X2Pro.
 The final sound mix is returned to Trim as stems, then integrated back into the Final Cut Pro X project.

-For final colour grading and finishing, projects are sent as EDLs and FCPXML to systems including Nuke, Flame and DaVinci Resolve.
+For final color grading and finishing, projects are sent as EDLs and FCPXML to systems including Nuke, Flame, and DaVinci Resolve.